catseye/Wanda/README.md

 Wanda
 =====

-Wanda is a Forth-like "concatenative" language that's arguably not actually concatenative at all, nor even "stack-based", because it's based on a string-rewriting semantics.
+Wanda is a Forth-like, "concatenative" programming language that's arguably not concatenative at all, nor even "stack-based", because it's based on a string-rewriting semantics.

 The remainder of this document will describe the language and will attempt